maxhaase/cmt/README.md

 Upon its creation it was relevant, but then replaced by modern stuff like Linux, google translate and other AI tools in the 21st century.

-You will need a VB6 compiler for windows 32 (stone-age junk, including windows-anything) to make it work.
+You'll need a VB6 compiler for windows 32 (stone-age junk, including MS-anything) to make it work.

 Notice: this is a highly insecure solution (runs on windows).